Accommodations Toolkit

 Virginia

-Student with disabilities who require multiple test sessions, when the test will be completed in two or more school days may be administered a paper test.
-When administering a paper test, care must be taken to ensure that the student is exposed only to those items in the portion of the paper test that he/she is attempting that day.
-Previously completed items and items not yet assessed must be sealed to prevent accidental exposure to the student.
+Multiple Test Sessions: Students with disabilities who require multiple test sessions, when the test will be completed in two or more school days, are to be administered a paper test.
+When administering a paper test, care must be taken to ensure that the student is exposed only to those test items in the portion of the paper test that he/she is attempting that day.
+Previously completed items and items not yet accessed must be sealed to prevent accidental exposure to the student.

 West Virginia